-La Casa residents involved in the admissions process (the Chair and two other residents as elected by the House) should keep the following considerations in mind when assessing prospective candidates (these questions are intended as guidelines and not limitations for the selection of residents):
+La Casa residents involved in the admissions process (the Executive Board) should keep the following considerations in mind when assessing prospective candidates (these questions are intended as guidelines and not limitations for the selection of residents):

 What is the applicant’s understanding of the goals of the House?
 (History of the House, importance of the House in the Amherst College and local communities, etc.).

-How has the candidate demonstrated an interest in Latino cultures?
+How has the candidate demonstrated an interest in Latinx cultures?

 What contributions can the applicant offer the House?

 The evaluation process is aimed at ensuring that all House members uphold their responsibilities and maintain the goals of the House.
 Evaluations are to be held toward the middle of the first semester and the middle of the second semester.
 This process will be discussed in more detail during the first house meeting.
-House members who have failed to fulfill La Casa’s requirements will be issued a written warning from the Chair, Faculty advisor, and the Dean of Housing.
+House members who have failed to fulfill La Casa’s requirements will be issued a written warning from the (Co-)President(s), Faculty advisor, and the Dean of Housing.
 The member will also be asked to reassess their commitment to the House within a stated period of time.
 Members who do not actively attempt to remedy this failure after the stated period of time (as determined by a second “follow-up” evaluation) will be asked to leave.
-In order to ensure the objectivity of the evaluation process, evaluations should be handled by the Chair and up to three other members elected by the House.
-The evaluation process is agreed upon by the elected committee above.
+In order to ensure the objectivity of the evaluation process, evaluations should be handled by the Executive Board.
+The evaluation process is agreed upon by the Board mentioned above.
 The evaluation process may include individually written self-evaluations and interviews, if necessary.
 All House members are reminded that their contributions in maintaining the goals of the House will be reviewed by the college yearly.